LumoSQL/not-forking/README.md

 # Download and Install Not-Forking

+You can download Not-Forking via wget, Fossil, or git.

 If you are reading this on Github, you are looking at a read-only mirror.
 The official home is the [Fossil repository](https://lumosql.org/src/not-forking), and that is the best way to contribute and interact with the community.
 You